Crunchy, nutritious, totally customizable, and very simple.

 Everything is mixed together in 1 bowl.
 That includes:

-Hitting major superfoods here!
-And there’s plenty of room for customization, too.
+Hitting majorย superfoods here!ย And there’s plenty of room for customization, too.
 I used almonds, honey, and almond butter.
 If chia seeds aren’t your thing, you can leave them out.
-You can also switch the nuts for sunflower seeds and use sunflower seed butter, making the bars completely nut-free.
+You can also switch the nuts for sunflower seedsย and use sunflower seed butter, making the bars completely nut-free.
 But my favorite favorite favorite part of all is the quinoa.
 It’s so crunchy, which is a deliciously awesome contrast to the softer dates, oats, and chocolate on top.
+These are a great one-bowl recipe to make before school starts or to plan ahead for a busy morning.

 Make sure you pulse the dates in a food processor so they turn into a thick paste.
 Otherwise the bars tend to fall apart.